JChover/Python_Crash_Course/README.md

   - [x] Returning a Simple Value
   - [x] Making an Argument Optional
   - [x] Returning a Dictionary
-  - [ ] Using a Function with a while Loop 👈
+  - [x] Using a Function with a while Loop
-  - [ ] Exercise 8-6: City Names
+  - [ ] Exercise 8-6: City Names 👈
   - [ ] Exercise 8-7: Album
   - [ ] Exercise 8-8: User Albums
 - [ ] <b>Passing a List</b>